Do you work according to the double-check principle?

 Can you give a recommendation for which translation memory system/CAT tool you think is the best?

-flexword uses different translation memory systems and terminology tools as dictated by the order requirements, data format and project specifications.
-Depending on the particular project, the main programmes we use are SDL Trados Studio, Across Language Server, MemoQ or STAR Transit, and these are combined with the corresponding terminology management tools such as SDL MultiTerm and Crossterm.
+flexword uses different translation memory systems and terminology tools, depending on the order requirements, data format and project specifications.
+We mainly use SDL Trados Studio, Across Language Server, MemoQ or STAR Transit, depending on the particular project.
+Depending on the system employed, we use the corresponding terminology management tools such as SDL MultiTerm and crossTerm.

 flexword is the right contact partner for qualified and independent recommendations and for explaining the advantages and disadvantages of individual tools after taking a close look at your company’s actual and target requirements and is happy to support you with introducing the optimum CAT tools for your company.

 Will extra costs be incurred for maintaining a customer-specific translation memory and terminology databases?

 The licencing, installation and use of translation memory systems and terminology management tools involves a high level of investment in the latest CAT technologies.